 Every relationship is different.
 Different couples react to diverse approaches in making their relationship work.
-Though all of these are different from one another; the goal is same – the desire to have a happy relationship.
+Though all of these are different from one another; the goal is the same – the desire to have a happy relationship.
 But, how often do people succeed in doing this?
-In many cases its not on their own, and they look for assistance in the form of couples counselling.
+In many cases it’s not on their own, and they look for assistance in the form of couples counselling.

 “Don’t worry if I fight with you, it means I still expect something; worry when I stop fighting, it means nothing is left to fight for.”
-Rite or wrong many believe this is and at the end of the day if you are fighting there must be something worth hanging onto or you would just walk away.
+Right or wrong many believe this is and at the end of the day if you are fighting there must be something worth hanging onto or you would just walk away.
 Having the tools to move forward and process the pain of the past is the real challenge.

 Why do couples fight?

 “Why can’t we get along?”
 The daunting question in failing relationship